spsforks/QB64-Wiki/ELSE.md

 ELSE PRINT "Not 100"
 END IF

 ```

-*Example 3:* To alternate between any two values (as long as the value after ELSE is the same as the condition)
+To alternate between any two values (as long as the value after ELSE is the same as the condition)

 ```vb

 IF a = 3 THEN a = 5 ELSE a = 3

 ```